The Importance of Choosing the Right Color

-Did you know that 85% of shoppers make purchasing decisions based primarily on the color and appearance?
+Did you know that 85% of shoppers make purchasing decisions based primarily on colors and appearance?

 Color is a factor that influences us consciously and unconsciously.
-When we begin a CMF project, (Color, Material and Finishing) we know that the color, beyond being a purely aesthetic topic it is also related to psychological and cultural criteria and have influence on perception and comprehension of products or spaces.
-According to a rapport published at the Orthomolecular magazine, it has been discover that pink color slows endocrine system and relax muscles.
-In few words, this color may be associated to the word “relief”.
+When we begin a CMF project (Color, Material and Finishing), we know that colors, beyond being a purely aesthetic aspect, are also related to psychological and cultural criteria that influence the perception and comprehension of products and spaces.
+According to a rapport published by the Orthomolecular magazine, it has been discovered that the color pink slows down the endocrine system and relaxes muscles.
+In few words, this color may be associated with the word “relief”.

-The color is an additional resource for the design, and can help enhance the product attributes, hide details, prioritize functions and transmit the values of the brand.
+Colors are additional resources in design, and can help enhance product attributes, hide details, prioritize functions and transmit the values of the brand.

-In Mormedi, we are convinced that the right choice of color should go together with the understanding of the material and finishing, because modifying these elements the final result can vary drastically.
-If we give color samples to the manufacturer, we should furnish samples of a material which will have the same characteristics as our product.
+In Mormedi, we are convinced that the right choice of color should go together with the understanding of the material and finishing, because modifying these elements can affect the final result drastically.
+If we give color samples to manufacturers, we should furnish them with samples that have the same characteristics as the product being discussed.
 When this is not possible it is best to ask for different tests to choose the color that best meets customer expectations.

-While one might think that the choice of color is a simple task, it"s amazing how this world is constantly changing.
-Last year everything was about "Marsala", a year earlier was "Radiant orchid" and this year what prevails is the "Quartz Rose" and "Serenity", which has been selected as an antidote to the stresses of everyday life and because of the current search for comfort and tranquility.
-"Quartz Rose and Serenity are joined together to reflect connection and well-being as well as a sense of order and tranquility" Leatrice Eisenman, Pantone Color Institute.
+While one might think that the choice of color is a simple task, it”s amazing how this world is constantly changing.
+Last year everything was about “marsala”, a year earlier it was “radiant orchid” and this year “quartz rose” and “serenity” have been selected as an antidote to the stresses of everyday life by providing comfort and tranquility.
+“Quartz Rose and Serenity are joined together to reflect connection and well-being as well as a sense of order and tranquility” Leatrice Eisenman, Pantone Color Institute.

 The challenge however, is not to know what is fashionable now, but what will happen in the coming years.
-Institutes of color, such as Color Marketing Group, Pantone or various specialized studies such as the Global Color Research, help us "predict" these -the reality is that 3 years from now we know the trends, what colors will be present on coming seasons in all showcases worldwide-, and be prepared when making decisions regarding this area in our designs.
+Institutes of color such as the Color Marketing Group and Pantone, and various specialized studies such as the Global Color Research, help us make predictions.
+The reality is that we know right now the next 3 years in trends and colors that will be presented in coming seasons in showcases worldwide and use this information when making decisions regarding this area in our designs.